JvanKatwijk/drmplus/README.md

 with which one (de)selects the library to be used.
 (Note that uncommenting both gives undefined results.
 Note further that if "faad" is selected, output of the xHE-AAC processor, that maps the audio super frames onto audio frames, is not passed on further.

+The same applies to configuring the input device(s), currently there is support for

+ - pcm files, with 2 channels and a sampling rate od 192000,
+ - raw files (8 bits IQ), raw files (16 bits IQ) and raw files (32 bits IQ), all recorded with a sampling rate of 192000,
+ - the SDRplay devices that are supported by the 2.13 library
+ - RT2932 based "dab" sticks,
+ - Hackrf devices
+ - limeSDR

 -------------------------------------------------------------------------
 What is DRM